radiodan/radiodan.github.io/help/index.md

 1. Raspberry Pi 2, 3 or Zero
 2. 8G or more micro SD card.
 4G isn't big enough.
 3. 3.5mm-jack speaker
-4. if on a Zero: a [DAC](https://shop.pimoroni.com/products/phat-dac) or HDMI to VGA adaptor
+4. If on a Zero: a [DAC](https://shop.pimoroni.com/products/phat-dac) or HDMI to VGA adaptor (to keep the USB port free for the wifi)
-5. if on a Pi 2 or Zero: a [supported wifi USB dongle](https://github.com/resin-io/resin-wifi-connect)
+5. If on a Pi 2 or Zero: a [supported wifi USB dongle](https://github.com/resin-io/resin-wifi-connect)
-6. if on a Zero: USB micro to USB A adaptor
+6. If on a Zero: a USB micro to USB A adaptor
-7. power supply for the Pi
+7. Power supply for the Pi
-8. laptop and ethernet cable; SD card reader
+8. Laptop and ethernet cable; SD card reader

 Download the latest [Raspian Jessie](https://www.raspberrypi.org/downloads/raspbian/).